Billionaire who flew SpaceX last year going back into orbit

 AP Aerospace Writer

 CAPE CANAVERAL, Fla.
-(AP) — The billionaire who launched on his own SpaceX flight last year is headed back up, aiming for an even higher orbit.
+(AP) — The billionaire who launched on his own SpaceX flight last year is headed back up, aiming for an even higher orbit and the chance to take part in a spacewalk.

+It’s the first of three planned flights to try out new tech — including still-in-the-works spacewalking suits — culminating in the first flight with people of SpaceX’s new Starship, which is intended for moon and Mars travel.

-Isaacman paid an undisclosed amount for a three-day spaceflight for himself and three others last September.
-On Monday, Isaacman said that he and Elon Musk’s SpaceX are sharing costs for the upcoming flight but he would not provide details.
+Isaacman paid undisclosed millions for last September’s three-day spaceflight for himself and three others, the first space tourism flight for Elon Musk’s SpaceX.
+On Monday, Isaacman told reporters that he and the company are sharing costs for the upcoming flight, but declined to elaborate.

+For the spacewalk, the entire Dragon capsule will be depressurized just as the Gemini capsules were, with each crew member in pressurized suits.
+Isaacman declined to say who or how many would venture, tethered, outside the capsule.

+“If we are to have a more permanent presence on the moon and some day build a colony on Mars, we have a lot to learn, including better suit designs,” he said.

-They’ll also conduct a spacewalk, using new SpaceX suits, and use Starlink internet satellites launched by SpaceX to test communication from orbit.
+They’ll also use Starlink internet satellites launched by SpaceX to test communication from orbit.

 Last week, Musk showed off the Starship, the tallest and most powerful rocket built.
-He’s awaiting clearance from the Federal Aviation Administration before launching it from Texas on its first orbital test flight.
-No one will be on board.
+He’s awaiting clearance from the Federal Aviation Administration before launching it empty from Texas on its first orbital test flight.
+The FAA said Monday it won’t finish its environmental review of the Boca Chica launch and landing site, at the southern tip of Texas, until the end of March.

-With two SpaceX employees assigned to a spaceflight — Sarah Gillis and Anna Menon — the California-based company is, in effect, creating its own astronaut corps.

-“The first two of what I am sure will be many,” Isaacman tweeted.
+Isaacman indicated that he’d like to be aboard the second spaceflight in this program named after the triple-star system Polaris — another Dragon mission — and on the first Starship crew as well.

+“Let’s get Polaris Dawn right and then we’ll think about the next mission,” he said.
-Menon is married to a former SpaceX flight surgeon who was chosen by NASA in December as an astronaut.

-The fourth passenger: Scott Poteet, a retired Air Force lieutenant colonel and Thunderbird pilot who served as mission director for Isaacman’s September trip.
-He’s also worked for Isaacman’s Shift4 Payments company and Draken International, a high-performance aircraft company that Isaacman co-founded.
+Isaacman hand-picked his three passengers, each of whom helped carry out his September flight: SpaceX employees Sarah Gillis and Anna Menon, whose husband was chosen by NASA in December as an astronaut; and Scott Poteet, a retired Air Force lieutenant colonel.
+Poteet also worked for Isaacman’s Shift4 Payments company and Draken International, a high-performance aircraft company that Isaacman co-founded.

+SpaceX plans multiple Starship flights before using the sleek, steel, bullet-shaped rocketship to land NASA astronauts on the moon by around 2025.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.